adrien-minsan/minsan.online/index.md

 ---
-title: adrien minsan is finally online...
+title: adrien minsan is  online...
 ---

-...and I already hate it here.

-(Go ahead, write me off as a fringe Luddite lunatic, despite how we're all forced to live in this technocratic dystopia, despite how my dumb site is hosted on Github pages or whatever.)

-Anyways, I guess I just got so sick of people assuming I'm not "real" because I'm not on socials.
+I guess I got tired of people assuming I'm not "real" because I'm not on socials.
 So here it is, my internet proof of existence.
-Here's where I'll link to my real-human-generated writing and share relevant updates.

 Love and "hello world" and whatnot,

 adrien (any/all)

+P.S.
+Now that you're here, check out:
+- a trailer for <a href="https://vimeo.com/1095735965">my comedy about a dermoid cyst</a>
+- a short story I wrote <a href="https://www.littleoldladycomedy.com/all-works/5vk6glpyyqbauydsdqbnes8cxw3znf">about a fling with a hot dog</a>